pagyP/bgp-learning-lab/BGP-Lab-Student-Guide.md

 ---

-## 1. Connect to Your VM
+## 1. Depoy Infrastructure and Connect to Your VMs

+- Deploy BGP-Lab.tf using Terraform, there are some variables you will need to set before deployment: subscription_id and a password for your VMs
-- Use Bastion to SSH to the VMs
+- Use Bastion (if deployed) to SSH to the VMs
 - Or the serial console